galindonkov/packer-nginx64/README.md

 - You are ready to build the virtual machine image by : ```packer build template.json```

-- The build process is successful once you get a ```nginx64-vbox.box``` placed into your currect directory
+- The build process is successful once you get a ```nginx64-vbox.box``` placed into your current directory

 - Once you have that vbox image the Vagrant program is stepping in to create Vagrant environment by creating an initial Vagrantfile by : ```vagrant init nginx64-vbox.box```